Best eSIMs for Europe Travel in 2026: Airalo vs Holafly vs Nomad (Honest Comparison)

 Coverage: 30+ European countries

-Holafly’s main selling point is simple: unlimited data.
+Holafly’s main selling point is still simple: unlimited data.

 Pros